Mike Lowell: Personal life

 Lowell was born in Puerto Rico to Carl and Beatriz Lowell on February 24, 1974.
 His parents were born in Cuba, and are of Irish and Spanish ancestry.
 His family relocated to Miami, Florida, when Lowell was four years old.
 He has always identified himself as both Cuban and Puerto Rican.
 He attended elementary school at Epiphany Catholic School in South Miami, Florida.
 As a high school sophomore at Christopher Columbus High School, he was selected to the varsity baseball team but did not get playing time, so he transferred to Coral Gables Senior High School for his junior year.

 In 1992, Lowell graduated from Coral Gables Senior High School in Coral Gables, Florida, where he had a 4.0 GPA and was a star player on the baseball team.
 There, he met future wife Bertica, a member of the school's nationally recognized Gablettes dance team, of which she became coach years later.
-They have one daughter, Alexis Ileana Lowell, and one son named Anthony.
-In 2006, Lowell's sister, Cecilia, married Carlos Curbelo, who was a United States Congressman from 2015–2019.
+They have one daughter, Alexis Ileana Lowell, and one son named, Anthony.
+In 2006, Lowell's sister, Cecilia, married Carlos Curbelo, who was a United States Congressman from 2015 to 2019.

 Lowell's autobiography, Deep Drive: A Long Journey to Finding the Champion Within, was published on May 6, 2008.
 On February 19, 1999, Lowell was diagnosed with testicular cancer, causing him to miss nearly two months of the 1999 season while he underwent treatment for the disease.
 However, he later recovered and went on to play baseball professionally.
 The Lowell family currently resides in Pinecrest, Florida.